sergeyfarin/pyqt-fit/docs/KDE_tut.rst

 Note that the KDE doesn't tend toward the true density.
 Instead, given a kernel :math:`K`, the mean value will be the convolution of the true density with the kernel.
 But for that price, we get a much narrower variation on the values.
+We also avoid boundaries issues linked with the choices of where the bars of the histogram start and stop.

 Boundary Conditions
 -------------------